vip32/Naos/README.md

   - ValidationException handled by ClientFormatExceptionResponseHandler with ValidationProblemDetails response
   - ClientFormatException handled by FluentValidationExceptionResponseHandler with ValidationProblemDetails response
   - BadHttpRequestException handled by KestrelExceptionResponseHandler with ProblemDetails response
-- Create your own handler by implementing Naos.Core.Commands.Exceptions.Web.IExceptionResponseHandler
+- Create your own handler by implementing Naos.Commands.Exceptions.Web.IExceptionResponseHandler

 example http response when requesting an invalid criteria (or ordering) name: